Creating Statically Provisioned Volumes

 --project $PROJECT

-We now need to create a serviceaccount on truefoundry in the same workspace with name: TARGET_NAMESPACEand the serviceaccount must have the name GCP_SA_NAME.
+We now need to create a serviceaccount on truefoundry in the same namespace with name: TARGET_NAMESPACEand the serviceaccount must have the name K8S_SA_NAME.

 📘